Discover Southeast Asia: Thailand & Burma

 - Explore issues of environmental and social justice

-- Join the first IVS group to travel to Burma, recently opened to the outside world
+- Join one of the few study abroad programs in Burma, which has recently opened to the outside world

-- Work with Border Green Energy Team on local community projects
+- Work with grassroots organizations on community development projects

 - Trek in the jungles of Thailand and Burma